 What does a typical day look like?

-A typical day usually means getting up early, making breakfast over a camp stove, packing up camp, mapping a route and heading out on the trail or water, depending on the course-specific activities.
-Students travel all day, taking breaks to rest, eat and enjoy the view, but generally covering lots of ground.
+A typical day usually means getting up early, making breakfast over a camp stove, packing up camp, mapping a route, and heading out on the trail or water (depending on the course).
+Students travel all day, generally covering a lot of ground, but also taking breaks to rest, eat, and enjoy the view.
 When groups reach camp each evening, they divide up chores like preparing food and setting up tents.
-After dinner, groups usually sit around the circle, share thoughts on the day, discuss the next day’s plans, laugh and enjoy one another’s company before crawling into their sleeping bags for a well-deserved rest.
+After dinner, groups usually sit around the circle, share thoughts on the day, discuss the next day’s plans, laugh, and enjoy each other’s company before crawling into their sleeping bags for a well-deserved rest.

 Want to know more about the specific course elements?
 Check out: